 Isaac J. Wardle of South Jordan was arrested Wednesday, June 4 at his home by Deputy Marshal Doyle, on a charge of unlawful cohabitation.
 He was brought to the city and taken before Commissioner Greenman and bound over for trial at the September term on an indictment found against him April 23, 1887.
 Geo.
 A. Lowe and S.P.
 Teasdel are his bondsmen.
 (The Deseret Weekly, Volume 40 p 824)

 Isaac had affection for both of his wives (Martha and Sophia after Mary had passed away.)
 This is expressed in his missionary letters he sent to his family from England.
-“Dear Wifes, it with love and Affection that I set down to write to you and my dear children.”
+“Dear Wives, it with love and affection that I set down to write to you and my dear children.”
 (Wardle, Isaac, letter Feb.
 17, 1879)